manchester-predictive-healthcare-group/CHI-CHARIOT/project-2-pui-applied/readme.txt

-Please refer to the word document "Code guide and dictionary"
+Documentation for the code is contained with the supplementary material document within the manuscript files folder.